-Note: Some subcommands (list, plugins, ...) support "paginator", which, on compatible terminals, basically pipes the colored output to less to simplify browsing of the produced output.
-One can disable it by -paginator (onloff).
+Note: Avocado support "paginator" option, which, on compatible terminals, basically pipes the colored output to less to simplify browsing of the produced output.
+One can disable it by -paginator {onloff}.

 Running simple tests with arguments

 This used to be supported out of the box by running avocado run "test arg1 arg2" but it was quite confusing and removed.
 It is still possible to achieve that by using shell and one can even combine normal tests and the parametrized ones: